natj/guide-to-configuring-arch-on-lenovo-carbon-x1-gen7/README.md

 Button action can be configured by modifying an event handler script at `/etc/acpi/handler.sh` and by restarting `acpi.service` / booting the machine.

-My script is at the bottom of this section.
+My script is at the end of this section.

 ### display brightness controls